tmo-digital/web-ui-developer-puzzle/README.md

 2. Create a file named `CODE_REVIEW.md` at the workspace root write a short code review based on the existing code.

    For example,

    - Are there any problems or code smells in the app?
 (Focus on code in the `libs/books` folder)
    - Are there any web accessibility (a11y) issues in the app?
    - Are there other improvements you would make to the app?
 What are they and why?

    Write your review in bullet points.
 You should list at least three items.

+3. [Accessability](https://webaim.org/intro/) is an important feature of all public facing websites.

+- In Google Chrome, run an automated scan with the Lighthouse extension.
+[Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk), note these issues.
+- In Chrome again, manually check for accessibility issues.
+Identify at least 3 issue, not found in the automated scan.

-3. Fix _at least one_ of the issues noted in step 2.
+4. Fix _at least one_ of the issues noted in step 2 and _all_ the issues from step 3.
-4. Run lint, unit tests, and e2e tests.
+5. Run lint, unit tests, and e2e tests.
 Fix anything that fails.

    ```
    npm run lint